KL-B0/portfolio/src/content/projects/en/portfolio.md

 githubLink: https://github.com/KL-B0/portfolio
 ---

-It's a static website which features my work, built to be performant and responsive.
+It’s a static website which features my projects and skills, built to be performant and responsive.

 It features: